-It’s 2019 and Google still has no Linux client for Google Drive.
-If you’re on Ubuntu and want to connect to Drive, thankfully you have a few good options.
+It’s 2021, finally, and there is still no Google still has no Linux client for Google Drive.
+There doesn’t appear to be any plans for one.
+If you’re on Ubuntu and want to Google Drive is part of your life, thankfully you have a few good options.

 On Ubuntu there a few different options for connecting to Google Drive.
 If you are only interested in connecting via the Gnome File Browser GUI, you can add Google Drive and other cloud storage services using the

 Online Accounts Feature.
 If you want filesystem access there are projects like like google-drive-ocamlfuse or gcsf, but are definitely designed for the more technical user.